-Identity development refers to the process of defining your own beliefs, lifestyle, and sense of self.
-Our modern notion of this concept is based largely on the work of psychologist Erik Erikson, who theorized that identity formation is the key developmental task of adolescence.
-However, identity can change and develop at any point during one's life; for many of us, our ideas of who we are and what we believe evolve constantly over the years.
+Identity development, often called identity construction or identity formation, refers to the process of defining your own beliefs, lifestyle, and sense of self.
+A primary psychosocial task of developmental psychology, our modern notion of this concept is based largely on the work of psychologist Erik Erikson, who theorized that identity formation is the key developmental task of adolescence; and James Marcia, who recognized the four identity statuses.

 Identity development can be exciting and fulfilling, but it can also be a source of stress or pain.
 It’s not easy to question who we are and what we believe, especially when our answers might go against social, cultural, or family norms.

 Virtually everyone faces challenges related to identity development, particularly in adolescence and young adulthood.
-That said, the shapes these challenges take can vary enormously, and it’s hard to know exactly how prevalent different forms of these challenges are.
+That said, the shapes these challenges take can vary enormously, and it’s hard to know exactly how prevalent different forms of these issues are.

 For example, the Pew Research Center found that a group of experts was split on the question of whether increased digital transparency leads to positive or negative impacts on personal identity.

 Symptoms associated with issues around identity development vary, but some common examples are as follows:

-Anxiety or worry: You may think frequently about your concerns around your identity and find it difficult to focus your attention elsewhere.
+- Anxiety or worry: You may think frequently about your concerns around your identity and find it difficult to focus your attention elsewhere.

-Struggles at school or work: Especially if your worries center around your professional or academic identity, you might see negative impacts on your performance at school or work.
+- Struggles at school or work: Especially if your worries center around your professional or academic identity, you might see negative impacts on your performance at school or work.

-Different types of challenges related to identity development
+Challenges related to identity development

 If you’re experiencing the kinds of challenges described here, you might explore some of these options: